Phil4192/dataCleaningProject/README.md

 subject_test, subject_train = person being measured  (there were 30 people in all.  distinct set in each file) y_test, y_train = activities performed in x_test, X_train represented by a number [1:6] (the contents of y_test matches activity labels)
-X_test and X_train = the feature data (as described in the documentation) the column labels and you will want to draw on their description of the data for writing your codebook. features.txt maps feature number (varaible) to a textula name activity_labels.txt mapps numbers (1:6) to textual descriptions of the activity
+X_test and X_train = the feature data (as described in the documentation)

+features.txt maps feature number (varaible) to a textula name activity_labels.txt mapps numbers (1:6) to textual descriptions of the activity